JoeyStanley/real/resources/index.md

 * This [blog post](https://www.jessesadler.com/post/network-analysis-with-r/) by Jesse Sadler is a great tutorial on how to use R to visualize network data.

+* Edward Tufte is a statistician known for his series of four books that focus on best practices in the presentation of data:  [*The Visual Display of Quantitative Information*](https://www.edwardtufte.com/tufte/books_vdqi), [*Envisioning Information*](https://www.edwardtufte.com/tufte/books_ei), [*Visual Explanations*](https://www.edwardtufte.com/tufte/books_visex), and [*Beautiful Evidence*](https://www.edwardtufte.com/tufte/books_be).
+I haven't read them, but have thumbed through them and they look very cool.
+As a practical application of them, [this page](http://motioninsocial.com/tufte/) by Lukasz Piwek shows how to implement many of these visualizations in R.

 ### Working with Text

 * *[Text Mining with R](http://tidytextmining.com)* by Julia Silge & David Robinson.
 Haven't read it, but it looks great.